eslint/rfcs/designs/2021-suppression-support/README.md

 ## Help Needed

-We will implement the output of suppressions and help update finish first-party formatters if needed.
-We will drive to update SARIF formatter to process suppression info.
+We will implement the output of suppressions and drive to update SARIF formatter to process suppression info.

 ## Frequently Asked Questions